bluelotusworks/htaccess-cors-buster-for-fonts/README.md

 http://www.w3.org/TR/cors/

 Want to contribute?
-Pull or request to collaborate.
+Request to pull or collaborate.